 Continue reading ›The question often arises in civil cases as to which witnesses the Plaintiff’s lawyer is prohibited from communicating with outside the presence of the Defendant’s counsel.
 The answer is governed by Florida Rule of Professional Conduct 4-4.2.
 The Rule was put to the test in the context of a medical malpractice case in Lee Memorial…

 Continue reading ›Uninsured Motorist (UM) coverage is 1st party insurance maintained for the benefit of individuals injured by uninsured motorists.
-See these blogs: Florida 4th in the Nation in Number of Uninsured Vehicles Florida Motor Vehicle Insurance Law: What is Stacked Coverage?
-“Full Coverage” Vehicle Accident Insurance in Florida An insurance policy is a contract.
-Unless preempted…
+See these blogs: An insurance policy is a contract.
+Unless preempted by a statute or case law, the terms of the policy determine the rights and responsibilities of the parties to the contract, namely the insurer and…

 Continue reading ›Hurray for the Miami Heat.
 Boo (and shame on) Micky Arinson, the billionaire owner of the Heat.
 Micky Arison also owns Carnival Corporation, the world’s largest cruise operator.
 While the company operates many of its ships from American ports, enjoying the laws and protections only America can afford, it hides behind a labyrinth of one-sided…